-Sex with no strings attached usually lives up to its name (and you might not remember that partner's name, ironically), but what happens when you turn into friends with benefits?
+Sex with no strings attached usually lives up to its name, but what happens when you turn into friends with benefits?
 You may develop a romantic interest—and it can be hard to tell if your partner feels the same way.

 When you start having regular sex with the same person, it's helpful for both parties to discuss your intentions from the start: Are you both open to the possibility of something more serious, or does one person want to keep it casual?

 Although they're self-explanatory, friends with benefits arrangements can still be a bit murky.
 Joannides notes that they're still technically considered relationships: "It can be with an acquaintance who is maybe a Facebook friend, but not someone you’d call when you need a real friend," explains Joannides.
 "It can also be with a good friend, which doesn’t always end up as bad as you might think."

 On the contrary, your casual relationship might be with someone you're more-than-familiar with.
 Especially when the sex was the best thing about their relationship, many exes choose to re-engage after they've officially ended their coupling.
 As Joannides points out, "The potential pitfalls in having sex with an ex are endless," even if the arrangement seems easier than meeting new people.